ftlabs/fastclick/README.md

 ### Minification ###

-Run `bin/minify` to build a minified version of FastClick using the Closure Compiler REST API.
+Run `make` to build a minified version of FastClick using the Closure Compiler REST API.
 The minified file is saved to `build/fastclick.min.js`.

 ## Advanced ##